Faber-Castell PITT Pastel Colored Pencils

 Usability and durability – 3.5/5

 Since these come in pencil form, they will be much less messy than conventional pastels.
 However, the application process can still be a bit messy.
-As with many pastels, application can be somewhat laborious with a lot of scrubbing and digging to get color on the paper.
+As with many pastels, the application can be somewhat laborious with a lot of scrubbing and digging to get color on the paper.
 The thin core allows for very fine application and makes these a much more viable approach for detailing than regular pastels, but at the same time could make applying it over large areas overly laborious.
+Performance aside, we encourage everyone who hasn’t experienced pastel-type colored pencils to give these a go just to see what it feels like.

 Packaging and Presentation – 4/5